johanandren/sbt-taglist/README.md

 # Configuration
 The plugin uses the regular source settings for your sbt-project so it should work out of the box with non-standard directory structures etc.

+1.3:
-Default tag words are "todo" and "fixme".
-If you want to change what keywords the plugin searches for you can do so by modifying tagWords like this in PROJECT_DIR/build.sbt:
+Default tag words are "todo" and "fixme" both at Warn log level.
+If you want to change what keywords the plugin searches for or what level they are logged at you can do so by modifying tagWords like this in PROJECT_DIR/build.sbt:

-    TagListPlugin.TagListKeys.tagWords := Set("wha", "oughtaimprove", "noway")
+    TagListPlugin.TagListKeys.tagWords := Set(Tag("todo", TagListPlugin.Info), Tag("fixme", TagListPlugin.Warn))